 - Pain in different parts of the body

-- cardiovascular diseases
+- Cardiovascular diseases

-- weight changes
+- Weight changes

-- Fixed facial expression
+- Rigid facial expression

-- digestive problems
+- Digestive problems

 - Lack of sexuality

-- stooped posture
+- Crouched posture

 - Lack of appetite

-- sleep problems
+- Sleep problems

-- breathing problems
+- Breathing problems

-- dry mouth
+- Dry mouth

-- Questioning the “meaning of life”
+- Questioning the “meaning of life

-- concentration problems
+- Concentration problems

 - “Feeling” of the presence of the deceased person

-- Dreams related to the deceased
+- Dreams with reference to the deceased

 Behavior and pathological symptoms

-It should also be noted that the environment often puts the bereaved under pressure by making statements.
-“It has to go on” or “He wouldn’t have wanted you to mourn like that” are mostly well-intentioned sentences from relatives.
-However, these can set off a spiral of mutual misunderstandings that are difficult to recapture.
+It should also be noted here that the environment often puts pressure on the bereaved through statements. “it has to go on” or “he wouldn’t have wanted you to grieve like this” are usually well-intentioned phrases from relatives.
+However, these can set off a spiral of mutual misunderstandings that are difficult to recover from.

-The following behaviors can also occur:
+The following behaviors may also occur: